Risk factors and treatments for foraminal narrowing

 Treatments available for foraminal narrowing

-Both of these procedures offer patients a safer and effective alternative to traditional open back surgery by using a small incision and avoiding the tearing or detachment of the muscles surrounding the spine.
-Because of our minimally invasive approach to the spine, our patients can experience a shorter recovery time and a lower risk of infection than patients who choose traditional spine surgery.^ This has allowed us to earn a patient satisfaction score of 98.^
+Both of these foraminal narrowing procedures offer patients a safer and effective alternative to traditional open back surgery^ by using a small incision and avoiding the tearing or detachment of the muscles surrounding the spine.
+Because of our minimally invasive approach to the spine, our patients can experience a shorter recovery time and a lower risk of complication compared to patients who choose traditional spine surgery.^ This has allowed us to earn a patient satisfaction score of 98.^